 - PHB: Most spells have Verbal components, so this is a massive problem for spellcasters.
 Cast this, grapple the enemy spellcaster, and beat them with a mace while they try to squirm away.

 - PHB: A significant improvement to your damage output, Spiritual Weapon is a go-to combat option for clerics.
 Because the damage can be applied every round, it’s a great option for casting at a higher level, and the scaling keeps the damage relevant at any level.
 Spiritual Weapon doesn’t even require Concentration, allowing you to easily combine it with other ongoing effects.
-However, it takes a Bonus Action to repeat the attack, so if you’re facing multiple foes, casting a bunch of spiritual weapons won’t help you beyond having them in multiple places.
+It does monopolize your Bonus Action, but that’s not a problem for most clerics.

 - PHB: A dangerous, but interesting way to protect an ally.
 Generally you’ll find preventing them from taking damage with spells like Sanctuary will be more effective.